 All of this while you encourage this a bit more stationary generation to move a lot, playing and stretching and strengthening through yoga poses.

-Yoga and its benefits are well known now world wide, and community centres are a great place to make it all available to a wide ranged audience.
+Yoga and its benefits are well known now world wide, and community centers are a great place to make it all available to a wide ranged audience.

 You can offer kids yoga to different age groups or even family yoga for parents and children to attend together.
 Yoga can be a great social activity, a healthy and positive way to spend quality time together.